ChristopherJBarclay/OOP-with-Java-part-1/README.md

 # Object-Oriented-Programming-with-Java-part-1---University-of-Helsinki-mooc.fi-english
 Object Oriented Programming with Java, part 1 - University of Helsinki @ mooc.fi/english
 ----------------------------------------------------------------------------------------
-This Repository is for the course: Object-Oriented Programming, part 1
+This Repository is for the course:

+  Object-Oriented Programming with Java, part 1

-University Of Helsinki, Finland
+    University of Helsinki, Finland

       mooc.fi/english